 In June 2020, the Company announced that it had acquired two additional automatic CNC cutting machines to be installed in its factory in Kosovo.
 The two machines were manufactured by Simec Srl and Garcia Ramos SA and with the existing Gravellona Machine Marmo CNC machine has doubled the capacity to cut tiles.
+The machines have been installed and are now fully operational.
+This will help underpin the 3-year factory expansion plan currently being developed by the COO/GM Sales.

-The machines, and procedural improvements implemented have helped drive an increase in processing volumes.
-The factory processed 30,529 square metres of slabs in 2021 (2020 - 29,737 square metres) and over 20,184 square metres of tile and cut to size material processed (2020- 24,000 square metres).
+The machines, and procedural improvements implemented have helped drive an increase in processing volumes from 2019 to 2020.
+The factory processed 29,737 square metres of slabs in 2020 (2019 - 10,349 square metres) and over 24,000 square metres of tile and cut to size material processed (2019 - 8,882 square metres).